Can I Compost THAT?!: Beef Up Your Compost Pile Easily

 Okay.
 What About Dead Houseplants?

 Yes!
 If your green thumb is not quite…ripe?
 Then you’ll leave a long trail of mourned houseplants in your wake.
+(Our friends at Grow Plant Yourself can help with that.)
 Fear not!
 They can live on in perpetuity as part of your compost.

 Even after their death, plants in the bin are considered green materials, and will absolutely help round out your compost bin.